Atrix256/RandomCode/WebGLPBR/Readme.txt

 * Make a PBR renderer in WebGL:
  * https://learnopengl.com/#!PBR/Theory

-* option to animate light positions?

-? should the various functions take arrays instead of x,y,z and r,g,b? i think so, would be easier

 * TODO's!

-* could animate lights and/or objects over time?
+* could animate lights and/or objects over time? (maybe a debug option to animate the lights)

 * make shader compiler do non blocking thing with webgl2 render fences
-* Debug displays to see all the various buffers

 * be able to load or define models somehow (or switch from spheres to boxes or tetrahedrons?)

 * a starting image that says "click to begin. mouse look, WASD controls"
 * a starting image that says "loading..." for image loading (and later, shader compilations)

-* ambient occlusion of meshes, if using more complex meshes
+* ambient occlusion of meshes, if using more complex meshes.

-! phong lighting may need to go. not sure if it's right.

-* A drop down for diff scenes.
- * Sphere grid
- * Debug sphere? w/ sliders for properties and color?
- * Box (es)?
- * Tetrahedrons?
- * Bezier rectangle?
+ * a program that does it, with a blog post about it!

+* bezier rectangle later? (ray marched)

 ===== LATER =====